-We all know that Pigeon Forge, TN is the hap-hap-happiest place around when it comes to learning about the past, don’t we?
-Well, it’s about to get even better, because I’ve got gobs of news here that’ll make every history enthusiast within two hundred miles of the Smokies start wetting their pants with excitement.
+Pigeon Forge, TN is the hap-hap-happiest place around when it comes to learning about the past, and I’ve got some news that’ll make every history enthusiast within two hundred miles of the Smokies start wetting their pants with excitement.

 First up, check out what’s happening for the holidays over at a site this blog has featured before—the Titanic Museum Attraction: “Starting Saturday, November 13, it will snow – yes, REAL snow – at the Titanic every Friday and Saturday evening at 7:00pm through January 1, 2011.
 The snow is part of the museum’s ‘Christmas in a Winter Wonderland,’ which is dedicated to honoring and celebrating the lives of the 2,208 passengers and crew of the Titanic.”

 And we’re not talking cheap, second-rate snow here, either.
 This snow equipment cost $150,000.
 That’s not even counting the “additional $100,000 [that] will be spent on Christmas trees, lights and decorations that will decorate the interior and exterior of the Titanic Museum Attraction.”

 This may be the best quarter million ever spent in the history of museum budgeting.
 I’ll tell you what I’m doing for the holidays, ladies and gents.
 I’m driving to Pigeon Forge, where I can enjoy a frothing mug of egg nog while I watch artificially generated snow gently blanket a fake ship festooned with garlands and Christmas lights.